Pak Choi

-The first thing to make clear in our pak choi growing tips is that pak choi and bok choy are the same thing!
-Pak choi is the referred name in the UK, while bok choy is used in the US.
 Consequently, as with many things, Australians use the two names for this leafy Asian green interchangeably.
 However, there are a number of varieties you can choose from, including Osaka Purple, Choi Sum, and Joi Choi.

-Pak Choi Growing
+Pak Choi Growing from Seed

-Time needed: 4 minutes.
+Time needed: 4 minutes

-How to grow pak choi from seed.
+How do I grow pak choi from seed?

 - Sowing